-Class I tiles don’t withstand any foot traffic, and so they’re not suitable for flooring.
+#Class I: Class I tiles don’t withstand any foot traffic, and so they’re not suitable for flooring.
 If you want to use these tiles, they’re appropriate for walls.

-Class II tiles can resist lightweight traffic, and so they can be used for soft traffic places.
+#Class II: Class II tiles can resist lightweight traffic, and so they can be used for soft traffic places.
 These tiles are suitable for areas that are less likely to scratch, like bedrooms and bathrooms.
 But, the best place for installing these tiles is interior walls.

-This type of tiles is ideal for light to medium traffic areas, such as countertops and walls.
+#Class III: This type of tiles is ideal for light to medium traffic areas, such as countertops and walls.
 They’re also suitable for all high-foot-traffic home locations, including entryways and kitchen.

-The fourth class of tiles can tolerate medium to heavy traffic areas, including entryways, hallways, and kitchen.
+#Class IV: The fourth class of tiles can tolerate medium to heavy traffic areas, including entryways, hallways, and kitchen.
 Tiles with this rating can be installed anywhere in your home.

-Class V tiles come with the highest hardness and can be installed from heavy to extra-heavy traffic areas.
+#Class V: Class V tiles come with the highest hardness and can be installed from heavy to extra-heavy traffic areas.
 Besides tolerating heavy traffic, these tiles are scratch-resistant.
 You can use these tiles for both home and commercial use.

 Porosity is another essential factor to consider when purchasing tiles for flooring.
 You can examine tile porosity by comparing the ratio of air holes with the material.
 The less the porosity a tile has, the best it will be for flooring.

 Classification of Tiles According to Porosity